-Under the legislation the fee may be used for prescribed student support services and amenities which are of a non-academic nature.
+The student services and amenities fee is a compulsory charge which supports services of a non-academic nature at Flinders University.
 Student consultation takes place when considering how the income will be used to enhance these services and amenities.

 Flinders University structured its student services and amenities fee in a way that is fairest for all students.
 Fees are charged in proportion to enrolment and will be capped at a maximum rate in any calendar year.

 Australian citizens and students holding a permanent humanitarian visa are eligible to apply for a SA-HELP (Services and Amenities HELP) loan, which will allow the fee to be payable via the taxation system as per the current arrangements for HECS-HELP and FEE-HELP.
 All other students will need to pay the fee directly to Flinders University.

 As a general principle all domestic students, irrespective of course or course level, are expected to pay the fee.
 This includes time-based research candidates.
 To take into account the location of topic delivery, compliance with prior legislation or existing contractual obligations, some topics or cohorts of students will receive a reduction in or an exemption from the fee.

 International students have these fees included in their tuition fees and are therefore not charged any additional fee for student services and amenities.

 Please see the Fee schedule for more details.

 Students wishing to access the SA-HELP loan will need to complete a Request for SA-HELP Assistance form online prior to the census date by logging on to the Student Information System and following the prompt from the 'My Commonwealth Assistance' tab.
 This form needs to be submitted in addition to any HECS-HELP or FEE-HELP form you may have already lodged.

 Australian Government legislation specifies the range of services and amenities that the fee can be expended on.
 The University consults with elected students and has published a list of priority areas.